-CNC is suitable for a range of materials, and its ultra-high level of precision makes it suitable for small and complex parts that can form part of a larger electronic assembly, or for larger components like the aluminum shell of a laptop.
+CNC machining has an ultra-high level of precision.
+Therefore, it is suitable for machining small and complex parts that can form part of a larger electronic assembly or larger components like the aluminum shell of a laptop.
 Moreover, the tight tolerances afforded by machining centers mean that machined parts are often suitable for end-use after minimal post-processing.

-The high reliability of CNC machining means that electronics manufacturers use the technology for small and large production runs of electronic parts, in addition to the prototyping of various components.
+The high reliability of CNC machining means that electronics manufacturers use the technology for small and large production runs of electronic parts.
+This is in addition to the prototyping of various components.

 For all of these reasons, CNC machining is highly suited to the prototyping and production of components for electronic devices, from simple handheld devices to expensive pieces of industrial equipment.

 PCBs are an essential feature of almost all electronic products.
-Used to electrically connect the various parts of an electronic device, PCBs use conductive tracks and other features and are usually made by a process of etching.
+Used to connect the various parts of an electronic device electrically, PCBs use conductive tracks and other features and are usually made by etching.
 The conductive features of a PCB are generally made from copper, while the flat substrate underneath is made from a non-conductive material.

-Etching is the most widely used method for making PCBs, but it is not always the most practical: etching requires hazardous chemicals, so it should not be used in offices and other non-industrial workspaces.
+Etching is the most widely used method for making PCBs.
+However, unlike CNC part machining, it is not always the most practical.
+This is because etching requires hazardous chemicals.
+Therefore, it should not be used in offices and other non-industrial workspaces.

-That’s where CNC machining comes in.
-Like etching, CNC machining can be used to carve out functional PCBs.
-However, machining does not require hazardous chemicals and is, therefore, a safer option for certain work environments.
+That’s where electronic parts machining comes in.
+Like etching, it can be used to carve out functional PCBs.
+CNC electronic parts machining does not require hazardous chemicals.
+Therefore, it is a safer option for certain work environments.

 - Fast turnaround